tenet-ac-za/simplesamlphp-module-sqlattribs/README.md

 * `replace` - behaviour when an existing attribute of the same name is encountered.
 If `false` (the default) then new values are pushed into an array, creating a multi-valued attribute.
 If `true`, then existing attributes of the same name are replaced (deleted).

+* `ignoreExpiry` - ignore any expiry date (default is to ignore attributes that are beyond the date in the `expires` column).

 * `database` - an array containing information about the data store, with the following parameters:

   * `dsn` - the data source name, defaults to _mysql:host=localhost;dbname=simplesamlphp_